Work Connect key to getting a job for Fahad Zubair

 “The biggest challenge for me up until then was convincing people to give me an interview.
 It’s a small country, the companies are small, and the process is controlled by recruitment organisations.
 These recruiters go by the skills you put on your CV.

 “Work Connect showed me how to design the kind of CV that Kiwi employers are looking for and write a cover letter.
 I really didn’t know too much about networking before either – how you brand yourself with potential employers," Fahad says.

 Fahad says, “The most important tip from the programme was to focus on all parts of my experience and identify my secondary skills that could be in demand even though I didn’t consider them the most important.

 “The Work Connect team also helped me to understand how to act during job interviews and what types of questions you may get asked.

 “I recommend the programme if you’re new to the country and need help understanding the local job market and how to get a job,” says Fahad.

-Work Connect programme helps skilled migrants with practical tips and advice that lead to results
+Work Connect programme helps skilled migrants with practical tips that lead to results

 Work Connect senior advisor Navazesh Smith often hears about the challenges clients have with understanding the New Zealand job market and how to get a job.